 It has come to my attention that people are woefully uninformed about certain episodes in the Thanksgiving narrative.
 For example, almost no one mentions the part where Squanto threatens to release a bioweapon buried under Plymouth Rock that will bring about the apocalypse.

-I was informed of this and other similarly neglected episodes by the Smithsonian Magazine’s Thanksgiving article, and I am distressed that I spent seven years of primary school cutting out little belt-buckle hats and feather headdresses while everyone avoided telling me the interesting stuff.
+I learned about this and other similarly neglected episodes from the Smithsonian Magazine’s Thanksgiving article, and I can’t believe I spent seven years of primary school cutting out little belt-buckle hats and feather headdresses while everyone avoided telling me the interesting stuff.

 I think the problem is the story of Thanksgiving doesn’t really fit in the fables beloved of primary school teachers and moralists.
-The proper genre for Thanksgiving is science-fiction.
+The article above has convinced me that the proper genre for Thanksgiving is science-fiction.

-Mr. S, an ordinary American, is minding his own business outside his East Coast home when he is suddenly abducted by short large-headed creatures like none he has ever seen before.
-They bring him to their ship and voyage across unimaginable distances to an alien world both grander and more horrible than he could imagine.
+Mr. S, an ordinary American, is minding his own business outside his East Coast home when he is suddenly abducted by short, large-headed creatures from another world.
+They bring him to their ship and voyage across unimaginable distances to an alien empire both grander and more horrible than he could imagine.
 The aliens have godlike technologies, but their society is dystopian and hivelike.
 Enslaved at first, then displayed as a curiosity, he finally wins his freedom through pluck and intelligence.
 Despite the luxuries he enjoys in his new life, he longs for his homeworld.
 He befriends a local noble who tells him that the aliens in fact send ships to his world on a regular basis, quietly scouting and seeking resources while the inhabitants remain blissfully unaware of these incursions.
 He gets passage on such an expedition.

 Before his ship gets far, he is abducted and sold into slavery again, only to be rescued by a sect of alien priests who believe he may hold the key to saving his entire race.
 They are kind to him and ask him to stay, but when he refuses they reluctantly arrange him passage home.